House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dust Collection

-Dust collection is a crucial feature for all types of the table saw, and we recommend looking for a brand with a four-inch dust port for maximum effectiveness.
-Many of these require connecting to a vacuum system, so be sure to have it in place before you start cutting.
+Dust collection is a crucial feature for all types of table saw, and we recommend looking for a brand with a four-inch dust port for maximum effectiveness.
+Many saws must be connected to a vacuum system, so be sure to have it in place before cutting.

 Safety

 In this section, we want to talk about the safety features of the machine as well as the ones you wear.
-Your safety is a vital part of woodworking, and you should never begin cutting without the following protections.
+Your safety is vital to woodworking, and you should never begin cutting without the following items:

 • Safety Glasses